ScientificComputingCharite/hpc-intro/_episodes/18-resources.md

 {% include {{ site.snippets }}/resources/account-history.snip %}

-This shows all the jobs ran starting from OCtober 1st 2025 and on (note that there are multiple entries per job).
+This shows all the jobs ran starting from October 1st 2025 and on (note that there are multiple entries per job).
 To get info about a specific job (for example, 347087), we change command slightly.